 - The module will take place in IICP Education and Training Ltd and will focus on the application of pluralism to clinical work.
 Case study work and supervision will form an integral part of this module.
 A number of lecture halls will be made available for this module.
 Learners will also engage in self-directed and peer-supported learning as part of this module.

 - The Research Portfolio module at IICP takes a different format that the standard dissertation.
 The ethos of the Master’s programme is evidenced in this module by the inclusion of 4 separate assignments that form the Final Capstone Module.
 Learners will undertake a literature review paper, a research paper, a reflexive paper and will disseminate their research in presentation format at an internal conference.

-IICP understand that while partaking in further education is an incredibly rewarding experience it can also be a large financial commitment for some students.
+IICP understand that while partaking in further education is an incredibly rewarding experience it can also be a financial challenge for some students.
 In order to minimise the financial impact caused to students, IICP strive to keep our course fees as competitive as possible.
-We also offer students the option of signing up to a payment plan in order to spread the cost of their fees throughout the duration of their course.
+We also provide payment plan options to facilitate learners paying the balance of their fees throughout the duration of their course.

 - Year Two Fees: €3,850

 *Following successful interview a deposit of €1,155 is required to secure your place.